 Subfolder Files Description

 analysis user's files Results of user's "by-hand" analysis

 can be placed here.

 bin component binaries Model binaries needed for the exper-

 iment.

-config • <experiment_id> fin-</experiment_id> Configuration files for the ex-
+config • <experiment_id> fin</experiment_id> Configuration files for the ex-

 ished_config.yaml periment including namelists

 namelists and other files specified in

 other configuration files the component's configuration

-• other configuration mes files ( <path>/esm_tools/</path>
+files ( <path>/esm_tools/</path>

 configs/ <component>/</component>

 <component>.yaml, see</component>

-File Dictionaries ).
+File Dictionaries).
 The file

-<experiment_id>finished_conf</experiment_id>
+<experiment_id>finished_cont</experiment_id>

 yaml is located at the base of the

 config folder and contains the

 whole ESM-Tools variable space

 for the experiment, resulting from

 combining the variables of the

 runscript, setup and component

 configuration files, and the machine

 environment file.

 couple coupling related files Necessary files for model couplings.

 forcing forcing files Forcing files for the experiment.

 Only copied here when specified by

 the user in the runscript or in the

 configuration files (File Dictionar-

 ies).

 input input files Input files for the experiment.
 Only

 copied here when specified by the

 user in the runscript or in the con-

-figuration files (File Dictionaries).
+figuration files ( File Dictionaries ).

-log • corporiment ID> Experiment log files.
+log • counceriment ID Experiment log files.
 The com-

-• <experiment_id></experiment_id> ponent specific log files are
+<experiment_id></experiment_id> <setup_name>.log</setup_name> ponent specific log files are

-<setup_name>.log component log files </setup_name> placed in their respective sub-
+component log files placed in their respective sub-

 • component log mes folder.
 The general log file

-<experiment_id><setup_name>.</setup_name></experiment_id>
+<experiment_id><setup_name></setup_name></experiment_id>

 log reports on the ESM-Runscripts

 Job Phases and is located at the base

 of the log folder.
 Log file names

 and copying instructions should be

 included in the configuration files

 of components (File Dictionaries).

 mon user's files Monitoring scripts created by the

 user can be placed here.

 outdata outdata files Outdata files are placed here.
 Out-

 data file names and copying instruc-

 tions should be included in the con-

 figuration files of components (File

 Dictionaries).

 restart restart files Restart files are placed here.
 Restart

 file names and copying instructions

 should be included in the configura-

 tion files of components (File Dic-

 tionaries).

-3.6.YExperiment Direc ctory Structure files Run folder containing all the file
+2.6.
+Experiment Direc ctory Structure files Run folder containing all the file

 YYYYMMDD for a given run.
 Folders contained

 here have the same names as the

+ones contained in the general ex-